Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 Things to see in Ravenna - the Basilica di San Vitale mosaics

-Look up at the apse and you’ll see Emperor Justinian and Empress Theodora in full regalia, leading their courts in eternal procession.
+Look up at the apse, and you’ll see Emperor Justinian and Empress Theodora in full regalia, leading their courts in eternal procession.
 The colours are emerald greens, deep purples and gold leaf that catch every angle of light and feel impossibly new.

 Mausoleum of Galla Placidia